 Or alternatively, hold down the Ctrl key and scroll up or down with the mouse.

 In your operating system

-Windows 7 includes “Magnifier”, a program that allows zooming.
+Windows 7 and above includes “Magnifier”, a program that allows zooming.
 Press the “Start” menu, type “Magnifier” (first letters should do it) and press Enter.
 A small overlay window appears that can be moved around with the mouse and zooms everything in it.